Mike (musician): 2015: Founding Slums

-2016: Meeting Earl Sweatshirt and joining Lex Records
+2016: Meeting Earl Sweatshirt

 Bonema followed up his breakout mixtape in February, releasing a four-track EP entitled Jungle Boy, based on the concept of New York City representing a "jungle".
-Bonema then signed to the London-based independent record label Lex Records as a means of releasing, publishing and distributing his music.

-He then began working on his next full-length mixtape, entitled Longest Day, Shortest Night, which was released in June.
+He then began working on his next project, entitled Longest Day, Shortest Night, which was released in June.
 He then released two more short-run EPs to end the year, including The Ones Who Were Made By Time in September and Tonight, With You in December.

 Around this time, Bonema established a connection to Earl Sweatshirt, who he describes as his "favorite rapper", after he purchased one of his projects on Bandcamp.
 Bonema states that they formed a mentor and mentee relationship, as Sweatshirt provided him advice on making music, learning to express himself and how to support himself as a "young black boy in America".

-Bonema also learned to produce music in 2016, as his friend and fellow Slums member, Sixpress, taught him how to use the Ableton software.
+Bonema also learned to produce music in 2016, as his friend and fellow Slums member, Sixpress, taught him how to use the digital audio workstation Ableton Live.
 He says it was important as it allowed him to take full creative control of his music and be able to "100 percent" reflect and express what he was feeling.